High Blood Pressure (Hypertension)

 This age-related stiffening doesn’t mean high blood pressure is inevitable — but it does mean the arteries are less forgiving when pressure rises for other reasons.

-Rising blood pressure isn’t usually caused by a single event.
-More often, it develops when the arteries are exposed to repeated strain over time, particularly when pressure remains elevated day after day.
+High blood pressure is not usually caused by one single moment or event.
+More often, it develops gradually when the heart and blood vessels are exposed to repeated strain over time.

 How can high blood pressure develop?

-This creates a feedback loop that none of us wants:
+This can create a cycle that none of us wants:

 Worth knowing: